 We’ve only chosen to highlight four types of orchid here, but our orchid guru, Melissa, orders a number of varieties and colors that you’ll never see at the local grocer.
 We also carry orchid supplies including potting media, fertilizer, &c. and are a great resource for questions on Orchid care.
 We hope we’ve been able to rehabilitate orchids’ reputation a bit with this post.
 Now that you’re armed with some knowledge and a little confidence, check out the orchid selections in our store and on our website.
 You never know when you might need a beautiful gift, or some living décor for your own home.

-Justin Lievano is an orchid aficionado, floral expert and our resident blogger.
+by Justin Lievano, an orchid aficionado, floral expert and frequent McArdle's blogger.